 its corresponding bean.
 So, looking at the table, you can say that

-the application client (BankApp
+the application client (BankApp) looks up the

-remote interface, which uses the
+CustomerController remote interface, which uses the

-, and the J2EE server
+JNDI name of MyCustomerController, and the J2EE server

-JNDI name to find the
+uses the MyCustomerController JNDI name to find the

-corresponding CustomerControllerBean
+corresponding CustomerControllerBean object.

 The other rows in the top table have the mappings for the other enterprise beans.
 All of these beans are stored in the JAR files you added to the J2EE application during assembly.
 Their implementations have coded names for looking up either other enterprise beans or the database driver.